Research

 NIH-funded Centers

-Develop Novel Methods to Identify Differentially Expressed Genes, Perform Gene Set Enrichment Analysis and Setup Benchmarks for Such Methods
+Original Methods to Identify Differentially Expressed Genes, Perform Gene Set Enrichment Analyses, and Benchmark these Data Analysis Methods